 - Relax on pristine white sand beaches of Goa

-The adventure begins in Kathmandu, ancient capital of the mountain kingdom of Nepal.
-After arrival you'll have the chance to get to know your fellow travellers as you navigate the secret ways of this vibrant city, exploring ancient temples and bustling markets.
+The adventure begins in Kathmandu, ancient capital of Nepal.
+After arrival, get to know your fellow travellers as you navigate the secret ways of this vibrant city, exploring ancient temples and bustling markets.

-Experience the rush of white water rafting to break up the journey to the little-known tropical south of Nepal.
-Here live an array of incredible animals, including elephants, rhinoceros, sloth bears, leopards and, king of them all, the Bengal tiger.
-In the Royal Chitwan Reserve, formerly the hunting ground of the ruling class, learn about the unique local culture; visit an elephant training centre; and venture into tiger territory for a thrilling jungle safari by jeep and traditional dugout canoe.
+Experience the rush of white water rafting to break up the journey to the little-known tropical south of Nepal, home to incredible animals including elephant, rhinoceros, leopard and Bengal tiger.
+In Chitwan National Park learn about the unique local culture; visit an elephant training centre; and venture into tiger territory for thrilling jungle safari by jeep and traditional dugout canoe.

 From Chitwan the road leads north to Pokhara, an idyllic lakeside town among the foothills of the Annapurna range.
-Invest your time to undertake vital community work in a school and care centre for underprivileged children.
-Help with lessons and homework, plan activities and play with children whose intelligence and work ethic despite their background of poverty will amaze you.
+Invest your time to undertake important volunteer work in the community.

-Week 3-4: Trek to Everest Base Camp challenge - Lukla • Namche Bazaar • Khumbu Himal
+Week 3-4: Everest Base Camp challenge - Lukla • Namche Bazaar • Khumbu Himal

 It’s time to step up.
-Following in the footsteps of famous mountaineers, we chart a course up the sacred Khumbu valley, a place hidden from the world until it was discovered that it led to the highest mountain on Earth.
-Passing timeless Sherpa villages, beautiful alpine forests and ancient Buddhist monasteries, each day will be different as you push into ever higher, more rugged territory.
-In the heart of the Himalaya, witness the jaw-dropping spectacle of Chomolungma, the Mother Goddess, better known to you and I as Mount Everest: our planet’s highest point.
-On the forbidding Khumbu glacier at its foot is our goal: Base Camp, the 5,360 metre launching point for attempts to the summit.
-Take in the otherworldly atmosphere of this legendary place, and push yourself further still by summiting Kala Patthar (5,600 m), a dizzying viewpoint offering the ultimate views of Everest.
+Following in the footsteps of famous mountaineers, we chart a course up the sacred Khumbu valley.
+Passing timeless Sherpa villages, beautiful alpine forests and ancient Buddhist monasteries, each day will be different as you climb to ever more demanding heights.
+In the heart of the Himalaya, witness the jaw-dropping spectacle of Mount Everest: our planet’s highest point.
+On the glacier at its foot is our goal: Base Camp, the 5,360 metre launching point for attempts to the summit.
+Take in the otherworldly atmosphere of this legendary place, and push yourself further still by summiting Kala Patthar (5,600 m), a viewpoint offering the ultimate views of Everest.

-For the next stage of your adventure, you will swap the delights of Nepal with the incredible sights and sounds of India!
-Your introduction will be the hustle and bustle of New Delhi, the county’s capital and economic powerhouse.
-From there you will take the long bus journey north to the old colonial station of Dharamsala in the foothills of the Himalayas and now the home-in-exile of the Dalai Lama.
+For the next stage of your adventure, you’ll swap the delights of Nepal with the incredible sights and sounds of India.
+Your introduction will be the bustle of New Delhi, the county’s capital and economic powerhouse.
+From there you will journey north to the old colonial station of Dharamsala in the foothills of the Himalayas and now the home-in-exile of the Dalai Lama.

 During your time in Dharamsala, you will volunteer on an amazing project teaching English to Buddhist monks in training at the Tibetan Open School.
 Language lessons are incredibly important to newly arrived Tibetan refugees enabling them to build a new life for themselves in India.